 In one of the interesting letters written by the special correspondent of the Times during his tour of inspection of the cholera districts, a very clear description is given of the track taken by the cholera from its starting-point in Alicante, where it had broken out at the latter end of 1884, to Valencia in 1885.
-During the course of the year 1884 the disease had crossed the frontier of the provinces of Alicante and Valencia, and established itself at Jativa, a somewhat important town, situated on one of the affluents of the Jucar-this and the Turia being the two rivers whose waters are used for the irrigation of the wonderful "Huerta," or Garden of Valencia.
-During the winter the disease lay dormant, but it broke out in the spring of 1885, and travelled rapidly down the river to Alcira, attacking the various towns situated on the river itself, or on the canals derived from it.
+During the course of the year 1884 the disease had crossed the frontier of the provinces of Alicante and Valencia, and established itself at Jativa, a somewhat important town, situated on one of the affluents of the Jucar-this and the Turia being the two rivers whose waters are used for the irrigation of the spring of 1885, and travelled rapidly down the river to Alcira, attacking the various towns situated on the river itself, or on the canals derived from it.

 The epidemic was severe at Alcira, but, as the Times correspondent suggestively remarked, it ceased so soon as the inhabitants gave up drinking the river-water, and took their supply from a spring situated at a considerable distance from the town.
 From Alcira it travelled across the network of canals till it reached the river Turia.
-Times correspondent says:-" It came very near Valencia, and yet never touched the capital till it had worked right round."
+The Times correspondent says:-"It came very near Valencia, and yet never touched the capital till it had worked right round."